4. About Tim – Background, Qualifications, Experience

 Legislation that I believe made positive contributions supported the Baldrige Performance Excellence Framework, Government Performance and Results Act, and the Federal Managers Financial Integrity Act which requires an annual review of internal controls.

 I specialized in quality management and taught courses part-time through Indiana University’s Division of Continuing Studies and conducted workshops through the public library.
 I was active in my local section of the American Society for Quality (ASQ) and volunteered to support a variety of projects in the local community, including public schools and regional quality initiatives.
-I was an ASQ-certified quality auditor, and I authored a book on quality (Success Through Quality) that was published by ASQ.
+I was an ASQ-certified quality auditor, and authored a book on quality (Success Through Quality) that was published by ASQ.

 In 2017, while a member of the County Redevelopment Commission (RDC), commissioners asked us to apply for Indiana’s Hometown Collaborative Initiative (HCI) grant.
 Our application was accepted, we recruited volunteers, and we participated in a series of training sessions.